tylerhou/site-old/content/posts/iterators-generators-python.md

 [Question from
 Facebook.](https://leetcode.com/discuss/interview-question/124616/Merge-two-interval-lists)
 Given two sorted interval lists, merge the intervals such that there are no overlaps.
-Output the merged list.
+Output the combined list, after merging all intervals.
 For example,

 - The intervals `[1, 7]` and `[2, 10]` can be merged into `[1, 10]`.
 - The intervals `[1, 5]` and `[5, 10]` can be merged into `[1, 10]`.